Philosophy of language

-Philosophy of language is the philosophical study of the nature of language.
+Philosophy of language is the study of the nature of language.
 It investigates the relationship between language, language users, and the world.
-Investigations may include inquiry into the nature of meaning, intentionality, reference, the constitution of sentences, concepts, learning, and thought.
+Investigations may include inquiry into the nature of meaning, indexicality, intentionality, reference, the constitution of sentences, concepts, learning, and thought.

 Gottlob Frege and Bertrand Russell were pivotal figures in analytic philosophy's "linguistic turn".
 These writers were followed by Ludwig Wittgenstein (Tractatus Logico-Philosophicus), the Vienna Circle, logical positivists, and Willard Van Orman Quine.

 History

 Ancient philosophy

 In the West, inquiry into language stretches back to the 5th century BC with philosophers such as Socrates, Plato, Aristotle, and the Stoics.
 Linguistic speculation predated systematic descriptions of grammar which emerged c. the 5th century BC in India and c. the 3rd century BC in Greece.

 In the dialogue Cratylus, Plato considers the question of whether the names of things are determined by convention or by nature.
 He criticizes conventionalism as leading to the bizarre consequence that, as anything can be conventionally denominated by any name, there can hence be neither fitting, or correct, names, nor unfitting or incorrect ones—yet it seems, intuitively, that such "incorrect" names are indeed possible: e.g., if Theophilus means "god-beloved", it seems inappropriate for anyone who is not, in fact, very pious at all.
 Plato argues, further, that primitive (as opposed to derived) names have a natural correctness, because each phoneme represents basic ideas or sentiments; for example, the letter λ and its sound represent—for Plato—the idea of smoothness or softness.
 However, by the end of Cratylus, he seems to admit that some social conventions are also involved, and that the idea that phonemes have individual meanings is not without flaw.
 Plato is often considered a proponent of extreme realism.

 Aristotle interested himself with issues of logic, categories, and the creation of meaning.
 He separated all things into categories of species and genus.
 He thought that the meaning of a predicate was established through an abstraction of the similarities between various individual things.
 This theory later came to be called nominalism.
 However, since Aristotle took these similarities to be constituted by a real commonality of form, he is more often considered a proponent of moderate realism.